 Technical know-how, the pioneering spirit of the entrepreneur and a healthy dose of ambition and hard work – all of these were typical of Erwin Hymer, who died in April 2013.
-From modest beginnings in Bad Waldsee, Germany, he created the Erwin Hymer Group.
-This conglomerate of companies, which includes his iconic Hymer brand, now ranks among the leading motorhome and caravan manufacturers in Europe.
+From modest beginnings in Bad Waldsee, Germany, he created the Erwin Hymer Group, this conglomerate of companies, which includes his iconic Hymer brand.

 The legendary Hymer brand began its speedy rise to fame in 1956, when Erwin Hymer, a talented young engineer in the airplane industry, decided to make a dramatic career change.
 Shifting his focus from designing planes, Erwin collaborated with engineer Erich Bachem to develop Hymer’s first travel trailer.
 In 1957, after only 8 weeks, Erwin Hymer completed his prototype…and a legend was born.
 This new vehicle quickly went into production, launching a company that would redefine leisure travel forever.

 Hymer’s next decisive step came in 1971 with the launch of the first Hymer motorhome – a key milestone in Hymer’s long corporate history.
 The past 60 years have seen a wide variety of series, models and layouts.
 Many of these motorhomes and travel trailers set standards and ushered in new trends – especially in terms of technology, comfort, quality, design and safety.
 As a result, the concept of mobile travel has always been inseparably linked with the Hymer name.